 So you got a thick beard on your face and a nice mustache on your upper lip?
 Congratulations.
 Now, let’s get you a quality beard & mustache comb to tidy up the ‘Stache and facial hair.

 After all, there’s nothing quite as pleasing as combing through your own bushy beard, straightening up the coarse beard curls, and lining up the whiskers to perfect unison.

 No?
 There are some better things in life?
 Maybe that’s just me then.

 Anyway, today we are going to bring you a detailed review of the best beard combs out there.
-It includes seven of the finest combs for beard & mustache, from various materials and styles, from which you can surely find your favorite.
+It includes seven of the finest combs for beard & mustache, from various materials and styles from cellulose acetate to wooden beard combs alike.

 ↓ No time for full review?
 Here’s a quick beard comb comparison table. ↓